Skip to main content

 POSTINGS FOR EMERGENCY VEHICLES

-With the exception of one State bridge sign that will show only a gross weight to match existing posting, all signs on State bridges will show a maximum single axle, maximum tandem, and maximum gross weight in tons that should, based on calculation and being the only vehicle straddling centerline, cross the bridge:
+With the exception of some bridge signs that will show only a gross weight to match existing posting, all emergency vehicle posting signs on Municipal bridges will show a maximum single axle, maximum tandem, and maximum gross weight in tons that should, based on calculation and being the only vehicle straddling the centerline, cross the bridge.

 Vermont statue allows exemptions for construction, maintenance, and emergency response vehicles (https://legislature.vermont.gov/statutes/section/23/013/01399).
 While fire apparatus and emergency response vehicles may choose to cross a bridge, the posting will identify the risk.

-Click here to view a list of all bridges and their weight limits.
+Click here to view a list of State Highway bridges with emergency vehicle postings.

 Frequently Asked Questions